Rays vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Pete Alonso and Wander Franco will be among the star attractions when the New York Mets face the Tampa Bay Rays on Wednesday at 7:10 PM ET, at Citi Field.
+The New York Mets and Francisco Alvarez will take on the Tampa Bay Rays and Yandy Diaz on Thursday at 1:10 PM ET, at Citi Field.

-The Rays are listed as -110 moneyline underdogs for this matchup against the Mets (-110).
-The total for the game is set at 9 runs.
+The favored Mets have -115 moneyline odds to win against the underdog Rays, who are listed at -105.
+The contest's over/under is set at 9 runs.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.